na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    ***CONQUEST MAP INTERLUDE 2: ELECTRIC BOOGALOO LOL** - and, as I said before, the Conquest map would 'evolve' over the course of this Arc - this was the first instance of that.
 The... ***RISING STORM!!!?!!!....** update.*

-   *As a result of pissing Tiamat off, the skybox got a change from a calm morning, to heavy thunder and lightning cast over the Chaos-side Ziggurat (see above), set against an angry purple sky, which was a really nice contrasting palette for the map.*
+   *As a result of pissing Tiamat off, the skybox got a change from a calm morning, to heavy thunder and lightning cast over the Chaos-side Ziggurat (see above), set against an angry purple sky, which was a really nice contrasting darker palette for the map.*

-   *While there were a few minor thorny foliage additions to match the overgrowth-theme of Tiamat's fight, the key aspect this time around was the introduction of Vine-Walls around the centre regions of the map, which acted as regrowing entities that would require one basic attack to be broken, and would 'regrow' after a short while.
+   *While there were a few minor thorny additions to the foliage of the map, to match the overgrowth-theme of Tiamat's fight, the key addition this time around was the introduction of Vine-Walls around the centre regions of the map, which acted as regrowing entities that would require one basic attack to be broken, and would 'regrow' after a short while.
 These were placed on the external sides of the Gold Fury and Fire Giant (making stealing the objective more difficult, as there was no line-of-sight), but also blocked off the jungle-entrances to the Mid-lane harpies, making Mid generally more secure / isolated.
 Aside from the destruction/regrowth mechanic, the vine walls were functionally identical to normal walls, with the exception that the Ghost Walk relic / Osiris's passive let the player move through them freely.*

    *They didn't last though, and were removed after this round of 'evolution' :(*